kramasamy/heron-starter/README.markdown

     @karthikz, @louis_fumaosong, @billgraham

-Third, if you need to use Twitter firehose/Tweet stream for your idea, create a set of credentials by following the instructions in [section](#twitter-credentials)
+Third, if you need to use Twitter firehose/Tweet stream for your idea, create a set of credentials by following the instructions in the [section](#twitter-credentials) below.

 Fourth (optional), partner with someone to form a group.
 We encourage 2/3 students per group.